 If parts of the building have been constructed as modules/prefabricated elements in a factory facility, yearly based data from the factory must be combined with the waste data from the building site.
-The allocation must be done based on weight of the building parts.

 - Report from the waste management company showing the total amount of construction waste from the construction site and/or module factory. - ☐ Calculation of the construction waste generated per square metre.